ShannaKaeM/middleton-getaways/docs/tw4-windpress-system/WINDPRESS-COMPLETE-REFERENCE.md

 # Windpress Complete Reference
 *Comprehensive guide to the Windpress WordPress plugin for TW4 integration*

-> 📚 **Related Documentation:** See [TW4-COMPLETE-UPDATED-REFERENCE.md](./TW4-COMPLETE-UPDATED-REFERENCE.md) for complete Tailwind CSS v4 documentation and [INTEGRATION-GUIDE.md](./INTEGRATION-GUIDE.md) for practical implementation.
+> 📚 **Related Documentation:** See [TW4-COMPLETE-UPDATED-REFERENCE.md](./TW4-COMPLETE-UPDATED-REFERENCE.md) for complete Tailwind CSS v4 documentation.

 ## 🚀 What is Windpress?